History of Methadone

 than injecting the relatively cheap heroin that had appeared

 on the market from the Middle East.
-In

 the light of the changing client group - who were not asking